-When the cancer had progressed on prior treatments, I didn't know if there were other treatment options for metastatic triple-negative breast cancer.
-That scared me.
-Then, my oncologist told me about TRODELVY, a different type of treatment called an antibody-drug conjugate (ADC).
-After our discussion, I was excited to possibly include it as a part of my treatment plan.
-I made some notes about TRODELVY, so I can tell others to discuss it with their oncologist too. directed ADC
+When the cancer had progressed on prior treatments, I didn't know if there were other treatment options for HR-positive, HER2-negative metastatic breast cancer.
+Then, my healthcare provider told me about a different type of treatment called TRODELVY.
+It's an antibody-drug AD conjugate, and it's the first one of its kind that is designed to seek out Trop-2 proteins (more on that in a bit).
+I made some notes about TRODELVY, so I can tell others to discuss it with their healthcare provider too.

 It's great knowing that my healthcare provider is there when I need help deciding which options are best for me based on my needs.
-I have to take treatment at my own pace, but knowing that I was a part of the decision to begin TRODELVY feels like I have some control as I move forward with mTNBC.
+I have to take treatment at my own pace, but knowing that I was a part of the decision to begin TRODELVY feels like I have some control as I move forward with HR+/HER2-mBC.